VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluation

 {\bf Cross-Session Performance.} When the user remounts the glasses, slight shifts in electrode placement introduce signal drift.
 To evaluate the robustness of our system against remounting, we trained a model on one of the user’s data collection sessions and tested it on the other unseen session.
-We then reversed the roles and averaged the results.
-Our evaluation (Fig. ~\ref{fig:per-user-comparison}b, Table~\ref{tab:statistical_res}) shows that system performance reduces modestly from 83.25\% to 79.91\% after remounting.
-The confusion matrix in Fig.~\ref{fig:confusion_matrix}(b) shows increased misclassification between same-direction vergence movements.
-This is because remounting induces data drift.
-However, for the 4-gesture version of our system, cross-session performance remained stable at 98.33\%, suggesting that signal drift from remounting was not substantial enough to impact classification accuracy.
+We then reversed the training and testing sessions and averaged the results.
+Our evaluation (Fig. ~\ref{fig:per-user-comparison}b, Fig.~\ref{fig:confusion_matrix}b, Table~\ref{tab:statistical_res}) shows that system performance remained stable at 97.78\% for the four-gesture task, validating the robustness of our system against signal drift induced by glasses remounting.
+However, for the 6-gesture detection task, the system performance decreased from 82.68\% to 77.78\% after remounting.

-{\bf Cross-User Performance.} Here, we evaluate the performance of a pretrained model in a leave-one-user-out setup across the 11 participants in our study, where no additional user enrollment and calibration is done.
-Our results in Table~\ref{tab:statistical_res} show that in this scenario, our system achieves an accuracy of 79.72\% and 98.33\% without any new-user enrollment for the 6-class and 4-class version of our system respectively.
-Additionally, we show in Fig.~\ref{fig:curve_and_subgroup}a that these accuracies surpass the personalized model trained on 3.5 minutes of new-user data, which suggests that our system can be rapidly deployed to new users without a significant decrease in system performance.
+{\bf Cross-User Performance.} We evaluate the performance of a pretrained model in a leave-one-user-out setup across the 20 participants in our study.
+Results in Table~\ref{tab:statistical_res} show that our system achieves an accuracy of 97.01\% and 77.36\% without any new-user enrollment for the 4-gestures and 6-gestures tasks respectively.